-A Form I-94 (Arrival-Departure Record) with an appropriate endorsement; A Form I-181 or I-181B that has been signed by an INS district director; An official statement granting asylum in the US: or Other proof from the U.S. Immigration and Naturalization Service that one is in the
+A Form I-94 (Arrival-Departure Record) with an appropriate endorsement;

+A Form I-181 or I-181B that has been signed by a U.S. Citizenship and Immigraton Services (USCIS) district director;

+An official statement granting asylum in the US: or

-U.S. for other than a temporary purpose.
+Other proof from the U.S. Citizenship and Immigration Services (USCIS) that one is in the U.S. for other than a temporary purpose.